 Join online Spanish classes

 Here at TakeLessons, we offer a wide selection of group Spanish classes.
 Group classes are a fantastic way to practice your pronunciation and conversation skills.
-Even better - you can try it out for free for 30 days!
+Even better - you can try it out for free.

-- TakeLessons is our very own app for you to instantly get connected with Spanish teachers, whether you’re looking for private lessons or online Spanish classes.
+The TakeLessons app on iTunes and on Android is our very own app for you to instantly get connected with Spanish teachers, whether you’re looking for private lessons or online Spanish classes.

 As you study Spanish, it’s smart to take advantage of as many different resources as you can!
 Try connecting with other Spanish speakers and learners on the internet to practice your skills.
 You can use any of the following language exchange platforms, chat rooms, or Facebook groups.